12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 4. FAUST MISREPRESENTS THE 2002 INSTITUTE FOR AMERICAN VALUES REPORT

 Faust practically crows that these two studies are the ultimate “big-kid-pants” trump card for winning anti-divorce arguments (pp. 121–122, Kindle).
-But in reality, it’s weak sauce: one study is far more nuanced than she admits, and the other is a pseudo-scholarly working paper masquerading as social science.
+But in reality, neither one does: the first study is far more nuanced than she admits, and the other is a pseudo-scholarly working paper masquerading as social science.

 A. Faust references the 2002 Institute for American Values report (p.
 122) and claims it found unhappy couples who divorced were “no happier” than those who stayed together.
 But that is not what the report says.